sfdeloach/R-basics/README.md

 ##### NOTES

 - A `Factor` is analagous to an _enumeration_
 - A `data.frame` is analagous to a two-dimensional structure like a _SQL table_
--   `sprintf("%f", var)` is a C-like way to print
+- `sprintf("%f", var)` is a C-like way to print to the console
 - Five basic atomic classes:
   - character
   - numeric (real numbers)
   - integer
   - complex
   - logical (True/False)

 ##### HOW TO CREATE A DATA FRAME